nikshepsvn/instacart-delivery-availability-check/README.md

 - You can head over to: https://www.notion.so/Instacart-Availability-Script-6b4372a81dd645e697088d5d82845227 for a complete run down of the set up

 NOTE:
-If you're using Instacart in the US, you'll have to change the base domains in the `credentials.json`, we've only made this Canadian friendly (sorry, sorry, sorry lol)
+If you're using Instacart in the US, you'll have to change the base URLs for Instacart in the `credentials.json`, we've only made this Canadian friendly (sorry, sorry, sorry lol)

 Feel free to open an issue if you have any questions!